oblac/jodd-site/doc/madvoc/2+actions.md

 ~~~~~

 Obviously, this action is mapped to `/bonjour-monde.html`.
 When action
-path defined in `@Action` starts with \'**/**\' it is considered as
+path defined in `@Action` starts with '**/**' it is considered as
 **full** action path and all other names (class name, extension) are
 ignored.

 When full action path is specified, *Madvoc* will **not** append default
-extension nor the custom one (defined by `@Action`s element
+extension nor the custom one (defined by `@Action`s element `extension`).
-`'extension`\').
 {: .attn}

 ## Action packages

-By default, packages are ignored and not used for building action paths.
+By default, packages are ignored and not used when building action paths.
 Nevertheless, it make sense to group several action paths (i.e. action
 classes) in one folder (i.e. package). *Madvoc* provides way how to
-consider packages when building action paths.
+include packages when building action paths.

 First, this feature must be turned on by setting the root package, one
 that will be mapped to the web root.
 This can be set during *Madvoc*
-initialization, one way of doing this is:
+initialization.
+One way of doing this is:

 ~~~~~ java
     public class MyWebApplication extends WebApplication {